judovana/benchmarks-in-nested-virtualisation-toolchain/README.md

 This work is focusing on research how is (nested-)virtualization affecting **accuracy** of benchmarks.

+Full results for jdk 8-17 can be read here: https://is.muni.cz/th/thit1/456542_final20052024-1247.pdf which is [master these of Impact of Nested Virtualization to Benchmark Accuracy](https://is.muni.cz/th/thit1/).
+JDK 21 was added later, and some quick summ up is lower in this readme.

 The accuracy is calculated by several metric, but generally it changes the absolute values to relative, %, as:
 ```
 -((minValue / (maxValue / 100.0))-100)